 Timely access to accurate commercial fishing harvest information is critical to effective fisheries management and to support sustainable fishing practices.
 Historically, accessing this information has limited the ability of managers to update fishery regulations and address fishery needs.

-Since 2012, ORP has been working with Maryland Department of Natural Resources, Electric Edge Systems Group, and Versar Inc. to develop and maintain an electronic harvest reporting platform - the Fishing Activity and Catching Tracking System (FACTSTM).
-E-reporting with FACTS allows watermen to submit harvest reports directly to Maryland Department of Natural Resources on the day of harvest.
+Since 2012, ORP has worked with Maryland Department of Natural Resources and Electric Edge Systems Group to develop and maintain an electronic harvest reporting platform - the Fishing Activity and Catching Tracking System (FACTSTM).
+E-reporting with FACTSTM allows watermen to submit harvest reports directly to Maryland Department of Natural Resources on the day of harvest.

-Reporting harvest in FACTS has many benefits for watermen as well.
+Reporting harvest in FACTSTM has many benefits for watermen as well.
 Participants only have to use the system on days they fish and can take advantage of several business tools and harvest flexibilities.

-Currently, more than 1,000 watermen are participating in the voluntary program and the system accepts over 25,000 trips annually.
+Currently, more than 1,200 commerical license holders are participating in the voluntary program and the system accepts over 25,000 trips annually.

 Derelict Fishing Gear Removal